rraju002/Challenge09/README.md

 ## Description

 🔍 A node.js application that uses user input from inquirer to populate a README.md file for user repository.
-The README.md file is created in the dist directory and can be found [here](.dist/README.md)

 🎥 The full movie file showing functionality of the application can be found [here](https://youtu.be/8XmOVaoUZi4)